-The New Boston Coke Corporation was once part of the Portsmouth Steel complex in New Boston, Ohio that employed nearly 5,000 during its height in the mid-20th century.
+The New Boston Coke Corporation, once part of the Portsmouth Steel complex in New Boston, Ohio, employed nearly 5,000 during its height in the mid-20th century.
 Due to foreign competition and outdated technology, the integrated mill was closed in 1980 while the coke plant remained, becoming an independent operation before closing in 2002 due to massive pollution emission violations.

 The beginnings of the steel industry in New Boston began with the plotting of Portsmouth in 1803.6 Subsequent discoveries of iron ore in the foothills of southern Ohio, along with vast virgin forest tracts, and the availability of two major rivers, led to the construction of numerous blast furnaces in the Hanging Rock region.
 It was not long until the region became a major producer of iron products.

 In 1831, Glover, Noel and Company operated the Portsmouth Iron Works, which consisted of a rolling and slitting mill in Portsmouth.2 6 18 The company was purchased by Thomas G. Gaylord in 1834, who within a few years had disposed his interests to Benjamin B. Gaylord, John P. Gould and Abram Morrell under the management of the Thomas G. Gaylord and Company.6 18 The plant produced boiler plates, sheet iron, bar iron, rivets, cut nails and castings, and a crucible steel facility and open hearth furnace was added soon after the renaming.